Ziv33/BiologicalComputation/README.md

-# Monotonic Regulation Conditions Functions Count
+# Biological Computation - Final Project
+## Authors
+* Ziv Chaba
-By Bar Zomer and Ziv Chaba
+* Bar Zomer

+Questions can be directed to zivchaba1000@gmail.com
 ## Assignment
-In this Project, we wrote a python code that finds all the monotonic regulation conditions of the reasoning engine that satisfy monotonic requirement and consider whether none, some or all of the activators / inhibitors are present, as we studied in class.
+In the first part of the project, we wrote a python code that finds all the monotonic regulation conditions of the reasoning engine that satisfy monotonic requirement and consider whether none, some or all of the activators / inhibitors are present, as we studied in class.

 We found 18 monotonic regulation conditions, as expected in the assignment file, and compared it with given table of the assignment.